-Even with a full custody, a UK care order or if fleeing danger, international custody disputes under Hague rules may still arise, potentially resulting in a child being removed from one parent.
+Even with a child arrangement order or when fleeing danger, international custody disputes under Hague may still arise and potentially result in a child being removed from one parent.

 Many parents don’t realise that a trip abroad without the other parent’s permission might be unlawful.
 This is especially important for separated families, where one parent may take the child on holiday without consent and the other parent may apply for the child’s return under the Convention, sparking a Hague case.